taohan10200/STEERER/README.md

 ```
 @article{haniccvsteerer,
   title={STEERER: Resolving Scale Variations for Counting and Localization via Selective Inheritance Learning},
-  author={Han, Tao, Bai Lei, Lingbo Liu, and Ouyang  Wanli},
+  author={Han, Tao, Bai Lei, Liu Lingbo, and Ouyang  Wanli},
   booktitle={ICCV},
   year={2023}
 }
 ```

 # Acknowledgement
-The released PyTorch training script borrows some codes from the [C^3 Framework](https://github.com/gjy3035/C-3-Framework) and [SuperGlue](https://github.com/magicleap/SuperGluePretrainedNetwork) repositories.
+The released PyTorch training script borrows some codes from the [HRNet](https://github.com/HRNet/HRNet-Semantic-Segmentation) and [MMCV](https://github.com/open-mmlab/mmcv) repositories.
 If you think this repo is helpful for your research, please consider cite them.